 It’s week four of MuckRock’s bracket-style March Madness race to fill a FOIA the fastest, which means it time to announce the winners of each division - and who made it into the FOIA Final Four.

-Beryl Lipton sent this request to the Department of the Interior, Office of Surface Mining of the United States of America
+Beryl Lipton sent this request to the U.S. Department Of Agriculture, Office of the Secretary of the United States of America